kevinkooo/Strategic-Finance-Decision-Making-and-Optimization-Solutions/README.md

-# Strategic Finance Decision-Making and Optimization Solutions
+# Strategic Financial Decision Making and Optimization Solutions

 In this project, we will address two financial optimization problems, short-term financing for the company and currency arbitrage trading, by turning the business problems into linear programming problems and applying Julia JuMP solver to find the optimal solutions.